suzoagba/Demo/README.md

 - liked posts.

 The last two are only available for registered users and must refer to the logged-in user.

+### Image Upload

+In forum image upload, registered users have the possibility to create a post containing an image as well as text.

+- When viewing the post, users and guests can see the image associated to it.
+In this project JPG, JPEG, PNG and GIF types are handled.

+The max size of the images to load is 20 mb.
+If there is an attempt to load an image greater than 20 mb, an error message will the user that the image is too big.

 ### Docker